robwierzbowski/grunt-build-control/README.md

 Type: `Boolean`
 Default: `true`

-Prevent committing or pushing built code when the main project has uncommitted  changes.
-This ensures that every commit on the built code is directly connected to a commit on the source code.
+Prevent committing built code when the main project has uncommitted changes.
+Ensures that every grunt-version-build commit is built from a corrosponding commit on the source code.

 ### Usage